karthick0502/Django-Query-Engine-using-docker-compose/README.md

 - `http://localhost:8000` - File upload
 - `http://localhost:8000/filter/` - Filter data from the uploaded file content

+**Samples**: Some sample input files are provided to upload in the project directory.

 **File Upload**: The home URL (`http://localhost:8000`) takes you to the file upload screen.
 You can upload JSON or CSV files here.
 If you try to upload other file types, the application will not allow it.

 **Filter Data**: After uploading, you will be redirected to the second URL (`http://localhost:8000/filter/`), where you can see all the data from the uploaded file.
 Use the search box to find specific data records.
 Enter your search term and filter the data as required.